andrewcooke/choochoo/dkr/README.md

 This directory contans various scripts related to running ch2 in a Docker container.
-More exactly, running the ch2 process in one container, a Postgres database in another, and storing the data on two separate named volumes (one for the Postgres database and another for the base directory where the system database, files and logs are stored).
+More exactly, running the ch2 process in one container, a Postgres database in another, and (optionally) storing the data on two separate named volumes (one for the Postgres database and another for the base directory where the system database, files and logs are stored).

 All scripts should be run from inside this directory.

 create-ch2-img.sh - create an image containing the ch2 code

-create-disk-vol.sh - create an named volume for the disk data. create-pg-vol.sh - create an named volume for the postgres database
+create-disk-vol.sh - create an named volume for the disk data.
+                     THIS WILL NEED MODIFYING FOR YOUR OWN FILES create-pg-vol.sh - create an named volume for the postgres database

 docker-compose-full.yml - config for system with volumes